SpikeInterface/spikeinterface/doc/references.rst

 Benchmark
 ---------

-For adicts to benchmarking numerical methods in the context of spike sorting, if any attends to use the benchmark module please cite [Garcia2022]_, [Garcia2024]_ or [Scopin2024]_.
+For addicts to benchmarking numerical methods in the context of spike sorting, if any intends to use the benchmark module please cite [Garcia2022]_, [Garcia2024]_ or [Scopin2024]_.